jrj02/COMP2042_CW_hcyjj2/README.md

 4. Features not implemented-------------------------------------------------------

 a.
 A new power-up.
 -Initially a pierce ball power-up was supposed to be implemented.
 The idea was that the power-up will implement similiarly like the gold ball (changes the ball for a limited time).The collisions of the ball logic will also be swapped, so that when bouncing away from the block, it would bounce into the block.

+-An implementation was tried, but was not successful.
+The game would crash once the ball collides with a block.
+The issue was never resolved, so as a result it was taken out of the game.

+b.
+A pause button.
+- A pause button 'p' was to be added in-game, that would stop the game engine with stop.engine, and upon pressing the button 'p' again would initialize start.engine, resuming the game state.
+There was also a plan to add another background music during the paused state, and buttons to exit the game back to the main menu.
+- However, there was an error with the sound implementation, where the in-game sound would stop as inteneded, but won't resume when the game engine starts again.
+As such, the implementation of a pause button was scrapped and the functionality to exit the game was moved to the 'esc' button instead.

+c.
+A winning screen.
+- This is in accordance to the win-screen error